ganesh314159/moa/README.md

-# moa
+# MoA
-This is tutorial to install manim on android
+This is Project *MoA i.e. Manim on Android.